SESL logo light

 2. What SESL is used for

-SESL is designed for decision problems that can be expressed as a set of rules operating on structured data.
-The rules read facts, apply conditions, and write conclusions to result fields.
+SESL is designed for decision problems where you need to apply a set of rules to structured input data and produce decisions or scores.
+The typical pattern is that your rules read input facts, evaluate conditions, and write conclusions to result fields.
+If this pattern matches your problem, SESL is likely a good fit.

-2.2 How SESL fits into a larger system
+2.2 How SESL fits into your overall architecture

 3. Installation instructions